amoadel1/SUMOBIT-Robot-Wireless-Control/README.md

 The system uses two BBC micro:bit boards.
 One micro:bit is connected to the GHBit controller and works as the transmitter, while another micro:bit is connected to the SUMOBIT robot and works as the receiver.

-The GHBit controller sends wireless commands using the BBC micro:bit radio communication system.
+The GHBit controller reads the joystick input and sends wireless commands through the BBC micro:bit radio communication system.
 The SUMOBIT robot receives these commands and controls its two DC motors accordingly.

 ---